Top 10 Places to Camp In and Around Sac

 Lake Camanche Recreation or sprawling outdoor playground?
 Whether you're into camping, boating, fishing, or hiking, there's something here for everyone.
 With over 550 campsites to choose from, including tent sites, RV sites, and even cozy cottages, there are options for everyone.

 The campsites are spread out over two main areas: the North Shore and the South Shore.
 If you're after a bit of solitude, the North Shore's secluded campsites are perfect for you.
 But if you love waking up to a lake view, you'll want to snag a spot on the South Shore, where the campsites are just a stone's throw from the water.
-And don't worry, both areas come equipped with restrooms, showers, and RV dump stations so you can have comfort the whole way through.
+And don't worry; both areas come equipped with restrooms, showers, and RV dump stations so you can be comfortable the whole way through.

 3. Brannan Island State Recreation